 Old tunnels decorated with generations of paintings on the walls.
-These caves were also meant to be used as an air raid shelter for the population during the ww2, but like I said above, it was never necessary.
+These caves were also meant to be used as an air-raid shelter for the population during the WW2, but as I said above, it was never necessary.

 Note that the ground level in the caves is irregular and it can be a climb at some times, so if you have some physical deficiency it might be difficult to follow the tour.

-Hot tip: the temperature in the caves is around 12 Celsius (53 F), so bring a jacket with you.
+Hot tip (pun intended): the temperature in the caves is around 12 Celsius (53 F), so bring a jacket with you.

 American Cemetery Margraten

 How to get there?
-Take the bus 350 at Maastricht Central Station, direction Aachen Centrum.
+At the Vrijthof, take the bus 10 towards Gulpen via Forum MECC.
 Get off at “Amerikaanse Begraafplaats”.

 Heading to Maastricht in December?
 Perfect!
-At this time of the year, the city is completely gorgeous!
+At this time of the year, the city is completely gorgeous and cozy.
 Yep, even more stunning.

 Food and Beer Festivals